FAIRChemistry/datamodel_b02/specifications/datamodel_b02.md

 - __stages__
   - Type: integer
-  - Description: number of stages the pressure reducing valve has (1 or 2).
+  - Description: number of stages the pressure reducing valve has, usually 1 or 2.
 - __max_primary_pressure__
   - Type: integer
   - Description: maximum permissible primary pressure with which this device may be operated in mbar.